Skip to Content

 Metal models is very interesting and hopefully using a few tips and tricks you can continue to make them.

-Pad everything that touches the enamel.
-Use silicone or painter's tape to provide extra cushioning and protection of the enamel.
+Use silicone or painter's tape to provide extra cushioning and protection for the enamel.

-Use leverage and not grip strength.
-If pliers are painful to use a bench vise: Opens in new window made with a softer material such as soft copper or nylon may prevent damage to the enamel or metal.
-This would then allow you to push of pull the end of the pieces with more leverage and less force.
-If a vise is already stabilising the material and further support in making the bend is required, an arbor press: Opens in new window provides a longer handle which may make this easier.
+If pliers are painful to use, a bench vise: Opens in new window made with a softer material such as soft copper or nylon may prevent damage to the enamel or metal.
+This would then allow you to push or pull the end of the pieces with more leverage and less force.

-Bend the metal in stages.
-Scoring the enamel with a knife (and caution as this could be unsafe if not careful) will relieve pressure from the enamel cracking.
+Scoring the enamel with a knife (and caution, as this could be unsafe if not careful) will relieve pressure from the enamel cracking.
 Make bends in small stages rather than one sharp bend.

 An image of someone using tweezers for metal craft